woile/flashcards/README.rst

 Usage
 =====

-Let's supouse ``anatomy.yaml`` is your file with information related to anatomy.
+Let's suppose ``anatomy.yaml`` is your file with information related to anatomy.

 ::